openownership/data-standard/docs/primer/whatisbods.rst

 * Details of intermediate legal vehicles in an ownership chain
 * And more

 This information can be scattered across companies’ annual reports, their founding articles, filings to regulatory authorities, and contracts.
-BODS provides fields and field sets into which this information can be organised and represented as data.
+BODS provides fields and field sets into which this information can be organised and represented as data when it is exported.

+BODS is not a format for storing beneficial ownership data.

 .. raw:: html